iut-cse/OOP-course-content/topics/ocp.md

    2. Observe your surroundings for different but of similar types of objects.
    3. Notice how the objects performs similar tasks differently.
 2. Write code to solve your problem.
+3. Answer - Which class in your problem is open for extension and closed for modification?

 **Problem 3**
 1. Get a problem from one or more of your classmates who have completed **Problem 2** above.
 2. Solve their problems.
+3. Answer - Which class in your classmates problem is open for extension and closed for modification?

 **Discuss**
-Discuss your problem with other classmets.
+1. Discuss your problem with other classmets.
+2. Argue about which class is OCP compliant.